-In this conversation, the graduate students discuss the intricacies of designing an experiment to track the early stages of a COVID infection, and what this work has meant to them.
+In a March 2021 conversation, the graduate students discuss the intricacies of designing an experiment to track the early stages of a COVID infection, and what this work has meant to them.

 The questions and answers below have been edited for clarity and concision.

 Tell us a little bit about that study.
 Where did the idea come from and how does it work?